hujhax/austin-improv-wiki/Festivals/The 2010 Ladies Are Funny Festival.md

 **The 2010 Ladies Are Funny Festival** was the fourth annual [[Festivals/Ladies Are Funny Festival|Ladies Are Funny Festival]].

 ## Summary
-The festival ran from 5/5/10 to 5/8/10 at [[Salvage Vanguard Theater]].
+The festival ran from 5/5/10 to 5/8/10 at [[Theatres/Salvage Vanguard Theater|Salvage Vanguard Theater]].

 ## Acts
 ### Local Acts